 They tasted good, and I added a little cayenne pepper to them.

 I went to sleep for a while.
 I’m not sure how long.
 I felt like I hadn’t seen the sun in ages, and it was creeping through my window.
 Damn having a window facing east.
-Ben was sitting at our kitchen table eating cereal.
+Ben sat at our kitchen table eating cereal.

 “Do you have work today?”
 He asked.